Degree(s): BJ '15

 During her childhood, Marissanne Lewis-Thompson, BJ ’15, watched documentaries and knew she wanted to tell others’ stories on multi-platforms.
 This passion led her to the Missouri School of Journalism, where she studied convergence journalism and learned how to tell stories from all viewpoints.
-Today, as a feature reporter at the NPR member station KRCU, Lewis-Thompson writes, edits and produces NPR-style features and supervises the station’s student interns.
-She teaches them the necessary skills to succeed within the newsroom, many of which she learned during her time at the University of Missouri.
+Today, Lewis-Thompson is an afternoon newscaster and general assignment reporter at St. Louis Public Radio.
+She previously spent time as a feature reporter at KRCU in Cape Girardeau, where she covered a wide variety of stories including historic floods, the Bootheel, education and homelessness.

 Why did you decide to come to Mizzou?

 The Missouri School Journalism is known for being the best journalism program in the country.
 We had basic television – no cable – when I was growing up.
 This meant I watched many documentaries on our local PBS affiliate station KCPT in Kansas City, Missouri, on programs such as Independent Lens and the American Experience.
 I remember one in particular on WWII and the Holocaust.
 I was hooked.
 From that moment on, I knew I wanted to tell stories that mattered and help people want to learn more about something that perhaps wasn’t something they were interested in before.

 My parents and high school teachers picked up on my interests pretty quickly and suggested I apply to Mizzou.
 In my mind I felt like all of my childhood dreams would finally be realized.
 I would get to make documentaries and win an Academy Award for best documentary feature.
 However, I soon discovered that optimism had a price.
 We’ll call that the “Missouri Method,” a method of learning by doing.